-Part One: Energy calibration using pulser and Am source:
+Part One: Energy calibration using pulser and 241Am source:

 - Prior to beginning the experiment, ensure that you can read the source-detector distance accurately from outside the vacuum housing.
 With assistance from the instructor or TA, establish the position calibration using a ruler and the distance scale attached to the chamber.
 Record the position and corresponding distance scale reading so that you can determine the source-detector distance without again opening the vacuum chamber. - 2) Connect the electronic modules according to Figure 1.
-Set the position of the Am alpha source to be about 1 cm in front of the surface barrier detector.
+Set the position of the 241Am alpha source to be about 1 cm in front of the surface barrier detector.
 Before pumping down the vacuum inside the chamber, check the following (refer to the Figure 2): close the air leak valve; close the leak valve; and open the main gate valve to the mechanical pump.
 Start pumping the chamber and watch for the reading on the vacuum gauge.
-In about 2 minutes, the reading, which indicates the magnitude of the pressure differential relative to atmospheric pressure (1 atm = 760 mm Hg), should approach 740 mm Hg.
-Our gauge reads 740 mm Hg at our lowest vacuum (i.e., ~ 0 mm Hg), while one would expect it to read 760 mm Hg, so either the gauge is off by 20 mm Hg at an actual pressure of 0 mm, or the vacuum only reaches 20 mm Hg.
+In about 2 minutes, the reading, which indicates the magnitude of the pressure differential relative to atmospheric pressure, should approach 740 mm Hg.
 If the relative vacuum does exceed 740 mm Hg at that time, it likely indicates a leak somewhere.
 Check the seal of the main chamber and the tightness of the air leak valve and CO2 leak valve.
-If the relative vacuum exceeds 700 mm Hg, (i.e., if the value on the gauge is < 700 mm Hg) let the pumping continue for another 5 minutes. - 3) Slowly raise the bias voltage to the surface barrier detector from 0 V to -150 V. Do not supply more than -150 V to this detector.
+If the relative vacuum exceeds 700 mm Hg, let the pumping continue for another 5 minutes. - 3) Slowly raise the bias voltage to the surface barrier detector from 0 volt to -150 V. Do not supply more than -150 V to this detector.
 Adjust the gain of the 575 amplifier so that unipolar signal height in the oscilloscope is about 5.48 volt.

 - 4) Accumulate the spectrum with the multichannel analyzer (MCA) long enough to have about 400 counts in the peak channel.
 Use the utilities in MCA to determine the centroid channel number for the peak.
-Record this centroid channel as $C_0$ . - 5) Turn on the 480 pulser and set its pulse-height dial at 548/1000.
-(The Am alpha particle is emitted with 5.48 MeV energy).
+Record this centroid channel as C0. - 5) Turn on the 480 pulser and set its pulse-height dial at 548/1000.
+(The 241Am alpha particle is emitted with 5.48 MeV energy).
 Adjust the attenuators and the calibration control until the pulse on the oscilloscope is about 5.48 V. Accumulate the pulse from the pulser for about 20 seconds.
-Check if the peak from the pulser has the same centroid channel as the $C_0$ , the centroid peak from the Am alpha source.
-If not, carefully adjust the calibration control on the pulse generator such that the pulse peak is the same as the $C_0$ .
+Check if the peak from the pulser has the same centroid channel as the C_0 , the centroid peak from the 241Am alpha source.
+If not, carefully adjust the calibration control on the pulse generator such that the pulse peak is the same as the C_0 .
 After this calibration, the reading of the pulse-height represents an energy scale, that is, 548/1000 represents 5.48 MeV and 600/1000 represents 6.00 MeV and so on. - 6) Erase the MCA and get channel numbers for the energies from 1.00 to 8.00 MeV at 1 MeV interval by setting the pulse-height at 100/1000 to 800/1000.
 Accumulate at each point for about 30 seconds.
 Record the peak location and peak width for each energy.
 Perform a linear fit to find the energy calibration equation for the run and the energy resolution in keV.